denesbeck/denesbeck/README.md

 🛠️ I'm a huge Nvim and Tmux enthusiast — both help me optimize my development environment (check out my [dotfiles](https://github.com/denesbeck/dotfiles)).

 💼 I mostly work with JavaScript and TypeScript, but I'm also comfortable working with other languages like Python and Lua.
 I'm currently diving into Golang.
-Feel free to check out my latest Go project [here](https://github.com/denesbeck/nexio).
+Take a look at [Nexio](https://github.com/denesbeck/nexio), my latest project written in Go.

 ## ✉️ Contact